KAYAK PORT STEPHENS, BROUGHTON ISLAND

 A small hand-held torch will suffice but it is much better to get a head torch so as to be able to free your hands up for tasks.
 A good Head torch also allows you to read in bed at night if you wish.

 One set of synthetic thermals (we keep dry) for wearing in camp or sleeping in if it gets cold.
-You will not need any more clothes.
+A puffer jacket may also be worth considering.
+You will not need a pile of clothes.

 We will let you decide how much of these you need.